 2.4.
 Tensile Testing

 The tensile test was performed at the Materials and Products Testing Division - DIEMP of the National Institute of Technology - INT.
-The machine used in the test was the universal INSTRON 3382 with a capacity of 100 kN.
+The machine used in the test was the universal INSTRON 3382, with a capacity of 100 kN.
 The machine's device is controlled by Bluehill® software.
 The displacement rate was 5 mm / min for 3D printed PA.
-The thickness dimensions were set for each SP.
+The dimensions were set for each SP.
 To measure the deformation of the SP was used an attachment extensometer (clip gage) of the own Instron.
-The properties to be estimated are: Maximum tension (tensile strength), Tension or flow limit (0.2%), Elastical Modulus.
+The properties to be estimated are: Maximum tension (tensile strength), Tension or flow limit (0.2%), Elastic Modulus.

 2.2.1.
 Estimation of the measurement uncertainties in Ultimate Tensile Strength

 It was used the Guide to the expression of uncertainty in measurement (GUM) to express the uncertainty of measurement result [5].
 The measurement uncertainty was obtained considering Type A standard uncertainty and Type B standard uncertainty.
-Type A standard uncertainty was obtained from standard deviation divided by √5.
+Type A standard uncertainty was obtained from standard deviation divided by the square root of the number of SP for each direction, therefore √5.
 Type B evaluation of standard uncertainty was obtained from the applied load expanded uncertainty, in %, from Instron certificate number 17062701DM divided by k=2 and resolution of calliper, i.e. R = 0,01 mm / √12 = 2,8868 x10-3 mm.

 Type A and Type B standard uncertainties were combined (ucσc) as can be viewed in equation (1), (Gabauer, 2000).